bklimey/bklimey/README.md

 <a href="https://github.com/bklimey/ip"><img src="https://github.com/bklimey/ip/blob/master/docs/Ui.png" title="ButlerPooh" height="256"/></a>
 - An individual project to familiarize with Java
 - A task tracker application using chat interface

-#### Static Program Analyzer (C++)
-- Another software engineering group project
-- Entire project was built from scratch
-- Requires parsing of source code and queries and answer queries about the source code
-- Concepted used: Abstract Syntax Tree, Visitor Design Pattern